wp-plugins/affiliates-manager/readme.txt

 You can decide how much or how little data to collect from your affiliates when they sign up.
 You can mark each field as optional or required.

+= Customize Messages for Affiliates =

+You can customize the email messages that gets sent to your affiliate when they register for an account.
+The following messages are customizable:

+* HTML message displayed to user at logon if affiliate STATUS = APPROVED
+* HTML message displayed to user at logon if affiliate STATUS = DECLINED
+* HTML message displayed to user at logon if affiliate STATUS = PENDING
+* HTML message displayed to user after successfully submitting the affiliate registration form
+* Body of the e-mail sent to the affiliate immediately after submitting their application.
+* Body of the e-mail sent to a newly registered affiliate immediately following their application being approved.
+* Body of e-mail sent to the affiliate immediately following their application being declined.

 = Translation Ready =

 This plugin can be translated to your language.